percona/everest-doc/docs/use/createBackups/EnablePITR.md

 You may encounter issues with point-in-time recovery (PITR) when attempting to recover the database after the last transaction.
 PITR can get stuck in the **Restoring** state.

-Connect to your database and run the following command:
+Connect to your database and run the following command.
+It contains the `gtid`, the `timestamp` and the status of the last transaction.

 `select pg_last_committed_xact();`

 ??? example "Expected output"
     ```
     (768,“2024-03-13 15:52:25.122746+00”,0)
     ```

-     It contains the `gtid`, the `timestamp` and the status of the last transaction.

 !!! caution alert alert-warning "Important"
     You can only recover data for the dates prior to this specific date.

 **Workaround**